limbernie/limbernie.github.io/_posts/2018-01-27-cyberry-walkthrough.md

 ### Decryption of `.reminder.enc`

-It made sense to use the passwords above to decrypt the file but I don't know which cipher was used.
+It made sense to use the passwords above to decrypt the file but I wouldn't know which cipher was used.
 To that end, I wrote a bash script to try all available ciphers until something clicks.

 ```bash
 # cat decrypt.sh